Koredotcom/docs/docs/xo/automation/intelligence/sub-intents-and-follow-up-intents.md

 # Sub-Intents & Follow-up Intents

-Human conversations are dynamic in that they tend to switch between intents and entities, often combining multiple things into one.
+Human conversations are dynamic since they tend to switch between intents and entities, often combining multiple things into one.

 The XO Platform offers **Sub Intents** that are defined at the task level, and are the easiest way to shape dialog without having to manage context manually.
 This enables conversations to seamlessly branch into related intents as part of the primary intent, and work only within this context.
 An output context is added to the parent intent and an input context of the same name is added to the newly created child intent.
 Thus, the child intent can only be matched when the parent intent was matched during a previous portion of the conversation.